Mayview State Hospital: Closure

 On August 15, 2007, it was announced that the civil section of Mayview would be closed by December 31, 2008.
 The patient census for civil was then 225.
 The patients at that time were to be individually assessed then discharged into less restrictive, community-based settings "to reduce reliance on institutional care and improve access to home and community-based services for Pennsylvanians living with mental illness."
 Those who were assessed as needing continuing treatment were transferred to another state hospital.

 Concurrent with the closing, the facility's forensic center was to be either consolidated and/or privatized with other forensic units at Norristown and Warren State Hospitals.
 As of August 2007, there were 70 patients in the forensic center at Mayview.

 The closure was halted for two weeks in November 2007 after the deaths of two former Mayview patients.
 One jumped or fell from a bridge and the other was struck by a train.

 On February 21, 2008, a task force met at Mayview to discuss possible uses for the site after the hospital's closing.

-In November 2008, all 47 remaining forensic patients were moved to Torrance State Hospital in Derry, Pennsylvania.
+In November 2008, all 47 remaining forensic patients were moved to Torrance State Hospital in Torrance Pennsylvania.

 From August 2007 to December 2008, over 200 former patients were moved into community-based settings, most of which having 24-hour on-site support staff.
 Mayview officially closed at the end of December 2008.

 In June 2010, Mayview State Hospital was sold for $505,000.
 The agreement between the state and Aloe Brothers of Mt.
 Washington, which was signed May 24, covers about 150 acre of land and the buildings on the site.